 In October 2012, the European Commission presented a proposal for a Regulation to implement the mandatory elements of the Nagoya Protocol for the European Union.
 Below you can find a number of preparatory documents:

 DECLARE, the online application for submitting the due diligence declarations, is operational since 26 September 2017.
+A video, which explains step by step how to use DECLARE, is available here.

-Questions and answers for DECLARE users
+The video complements the Questions and answers for DECLARE users

 The ABS Clearing-House is a dedicated platform that serves as a means for sharing information related to access and benefit sharing.
 In particular, it shall provide access to information made available by each Party relevant to the implementation of this Protocol, e.g. whether they have established access legislation and who are the competent national authorities.